Build a superior outbound sales strategy with HubSpot and Salesforce

 The first goal of outbound is a booked meeting.

-HubSpot Sales Hub does.
-Reps can create branded scheduling links with custom availability and qualification questions.
+HubSpot Sales Hub allows reps to create branded scheduling links with custom availability.

-These links drop into email signatures, LinkedIn profiles, or outbound campaigns.
-When a prospect books, the meeting automatically logs in both HubSpot and Salesforce, tying the activity to account and opportunity reporting.
+When a prospect books, the meeting automatically logs in both HubSpot and Salesforce.

 For teams running a call-heavy motion, HubSpot’s call tracking lets reps initiate, log, and record calls directly in the CRM.